WushuWorks/I-am-the-Elder-God/README.md

 Visit the project [page](https://www.wushuworks.com/projects/i-am-the-elder-god) for more details

+# Supported Browsers

+In order of best to worst

+Firefox, Opera, Chrome

+The below browsers are officially unsupported

+1) All Microsoft browsers

 ## Sources Cited

 This game makes heavy use of the state machine used in [Mehen's Portable Casino](https://github.com/OtherAesop/mehens_portable_casino)